Michcioperz/f-harvester/README.markdown

 a program that extracts URLs to all apps available from a given f-droid repository

+## how to compile

+git clone it, enter the directory, `go build` and you should have a `f-harvester` binary handy

+no dependencies outside of standard library, bless the cursed scope creep of go

 ## how to obtain apks from my phone

 1. open f-droid, go to nearby, press "find people near me"